Azure-Samples/azure-search-rest-samples/Quickstart-agentic-retrieval/readme.md

   - rest
 name: Agentic Retrieval Quickstart
 description: |
-  Learn how to create a knowledge agent that processes conversations, retrieves information from an Azure AI Search index, and extracts answers using an Azure OpenAI model.
+  Learn how to create a knowledge agent that retrieves content from an Azure AI Search index and uses an Azure OpenAI chat completion model to generate answers.
 products:
   - azure
   - azure-cognitive-search